RazrabGit/MAOYSchoolMod/README.md

 # Credits

 - IAmBatby for "LethalLevelLoader".
-- Evasia for "LethalLib" and UnityTemplateProject.
+- Evaisa for "LethalLib" and UnityTemplateProject.
 - AudioKnight for video tutorial about LLL.